Skip to main content

 services.Configure<TinyMceConfiguration>(config => { config.For<StandardPage>(p => p.MainBody) .Toolbar("styles") .StyleFormats( new { title = "lead", block = "p", classes = "ds-lead" }, new { title = "muted", inline = "span",classes = "ds-muted" }, new { title = "callout", block = "div", classes = "ds-callout" }, new { title = "button-link", selector = "a", classes = "ds-btn ds-btn--primary" } ); });

-• block applies to whole block elements (paragraph-like structures).
-Good for lead/callout/quote wrappers.
+Applies to whole block elements (paragraph-like structures).
+Good for lead text, callout wrappers, and block quotes.

-• inline applies to selected text only.
-Good for "muted", "highlight", "kbd", etc.
+Applies to selected text only.
+Good for "muted", "highlight", "kbd", and similar inline treatments.

-• selector applies classes to an existing element type (for example, turning an <a> into a "button link" without inserting layout wrappers).
+Applies classes to an existing element type - for example, turning an <a> into a button link without inserting layout wrappers.

 3. Loading editor CSS for accurate preview